DomenicoSacco94/linguistic-repo-backend/README.md

 # linguistuc-repo-backend
-Backend icroservice for the linguistic-repo
+Backend microservice for the linguistic-repo